-B. Rules of Procedure of the Committee
+C. Rules of Procedure of the Committee

-129. The Rules of Procedure of the Committee, adopted by the Committee at its first session and amended at its second, third and twentieth sessions, are to be found in document WHC/1.
+122. The Rules of Procedure of the Committee, adopted by the Committee at its first session and amended at its second and third sessions, are to be found in document WHC/1.

-C. Meetings of the World Heritage Committee
+D. Meetings of the World Heritage Committee